ketarre/tos/README.md

 ---

-If you have any questions or concerns, please contact us at [Insert Contact Information].
+If you have any questions or concerns, please contact us in the main server at https://discord.gg/tVeqTMnAJA.